Skip to content

 Are Private Companies Subject to the Sarbanes-Oxley Act?

 Private companies become subject to Sarbanes-Oxley if they’re preparing for an IPO.
-That said, some provisions in the Act apply to private companies.
+That said, penalty and liability provisions in the Act apply to private companies.

 Financial Statement Audits, Reviews, Compilations